Lebanese cuisine: Dairy

-Cheese, as well as yogurt and eggs, are commonly used in Lebanon.
+Cheese, as well as yogurt and eggs, are used in the cuisine of Lebanon.
 One of the more recognizable dishes within Lebanon is labneh.
 Unlike regular yogurt, labneh is strained so as to remove the watery whey, leaving a thicker, creamier consistency.
 It is spreadable and garnished with olive oil and sea salt.
 It is an extremely versatile dish that can be served in a mezze platter for either breakfast or dinner.
 A variant is mixed with garlic.
 Ejjeh is the traditional omelette of Lebanon.
 It is made with egg, chopped parsley and scallions.
 Within Lebanon, people make this omelette with different herbs that are cultivated from their village.